Rashida Jones: Other ventures

-Music and related videos
+Music videos

 As a singer, Jones has provided backing vocals for the band Maroon 5.
-She appears on the tracks "Tangled", "Secret" and "Not Coming Home" from their debut record, Songs About Jane, and on "Kiwi" from the follow-up album It Won't Be Soon Before Long.
+She appears on the tracks "Tangled", "Secret", and "Not Coming Home" from their debut record, Songs About Jane, and on "Kiwi" from the follow-up album It Won't Be Soon Before Long.
 Jones was a guest vocalist on the Tupac Shakur tribute album, The Rose That Grew from Concrete, released in 2000.
 The track, "Starry Night", also featured her father's vocals, Mac Mall's rapping, and her half-brother QD3's production.
 Jones also contributed vocals on the song "Dick Starbuck: Porno Detective" on The High & Mighty's 1999 debut Home Field Advantage.

 Jones contributed vocals to songs on The Baxter, The Ten and Reno 911!: Miami soundtracks.
 She sang in some episodes of Boston Public and for charitable events such as the What A Pair Benefit in 2002 to raise money for breast cancer research.
 In May 2015, Jones released a song titled Wanted to Be Loved alongside Daniel Ahearn, the song was used in the documentary Hot Girls Wanted, which Jones produced.

-In 2002, Jones appeared in the video to "More Than a Woman" by Aaliyah alongside her sister Kidada Jones and then-boyfriend Mark Ronson.
+In 2001, Jones appeared in the video to "More Than a Woman" by Aaliyah alongside her sister Kidada Jones and then-boyfriend Mark Ronson; the video was released in January 2002, five months after Aaliyah's death.
 Jones has also appeared in music videos for The Boy Least Likely To song "Be Gentle With Me", and the Foo Fighters' single "Long Road to Ruin".
 In the latter she was credited as Racinda Jules and played the role of Susan Belfontaine.
 In 2013, Jones directed the music video for Sara Bareilles' song "Brave".
 It marked her debut as a director.

 In 2016, she featured in the music video "Flip and Rewind" by Boss Selection, with the video directed by Jones and McCormack.

-Online comedy series

-Jones has appeared in several online comedy series projects.
-She starred in Funny or Die's Speak Out series with Natalie Portman and guest-starred in two episodes in the first webseason Web Therapy with Lisa Kudrow.
-Due to other commitments, Jones was unable to reprise her role for the second, third and fourth seasons, provided voiceover work for an off-screen appearance in the show's first TV season (containing her appearance from the first web season), and was able to make time to reprise her role on-screen for an exclusive appearance in the second-season finale of the show.
-She also played David Wain in disguise for an episode of My Damn Channel's Wainy Days.
-In 2008, Jones appeared with several other celebrities in Prop 8 – The Musical, an all-star video satirising California's anti-gay marriage initiative, written by Marc Shaiman.
-From 2013 to 2015, she provided the voice of Hotwire on the Hulu comedy series The Awesomes.